BrandonJang/SC1015-Mini-Project-/README.md

 - Plot interactive graphs using Plotly
 - Using the pmdarima library to build ARIMA and SARIMA model
 - The selection of relevant features or variables is essential to build accurate predictive models.
 Factors such as macroeconomic and commercial economies of scale indicators can be important inputs
-- It is essential to properly clean and prepare our data before training the predictive models.
-The models are affected by how accurate, complete, and consistent our data is
+- The performance of predictive models can be impacted by the accuracy, completeness, and consistency of the data used for training, emphasizing the crucial role of data quality.

 ## Disclaimer
 - Plotly graph cannot be seen in github (Have to download the jupyter notebook and re-run the file)